 A conversion of a detached period property in Teddington, which had been divided into flats, into a single family home.
 An addition of a new, contemporary, rear extension and design of a Japanese room and garden.
 Complete internal refurbishment and works to back and front gardens.

-This detached three level family home was once divided into three apartments and accessed from the side.
-The new owners took it upon themselves to unite this grand home and extend it further into the garden.
+This detached, three-level property was divided into three individual apartments and accessed from a side.
+The new owners took it upon themselves to unite this grand house and extend it further into the garden.
 After gaining planning permission for a large rear extension, works began on site in early 2016.

 The London Borough of Richmond upon Thames Council granted us a planning permission for changing the building from flats into a single dwelling.
 We have also successfully obtained a planning permission for a large extension at the back of the house.

 The fact that the building had been divided into flats meant that there had been also some changes made to its access.
 The front door was situated on a side.
 We reinstated it at the front, between two bay windows and created a small porch with a pointing roof.
 Inside, each floor had to be reconfigured with some major layout modifications to encompass the change of the use of the building.

 The front of the house on the ground floor is now occupied by a formal reception room, decorated with antique furniture, on one side and a home office on the other.
 The middle of the floor is taken by a large staircase, a utility room and a guest bathroom.
 At the back of the house there is a new open-space extension, which contains a modern kitchen, dining area, living area and a Japanese room.